libretime/libretime/docs/manual/getting-started/index.md

     https://libretime.example.com/

-You can log in for the first time with the user name *admin* and the password set during installation.
+You can log in for the first time with the user name *admin* and the password *admin*.
 Your browser should automatically focus on the **Username** field.

 ![](../on-air-in-60-seconds/static/Screenshot559-Log_in.png)